The Catalyst Network

 Jeani has worked in-house and in freelance roles leading on research, administration and coordination for commercial and creative projects across the arts sector, including the National Gallery, Pitzhanger Manor, LBOC, Tara Theatre and V&A Dundee.
 She also has experience of running successful online and live meetings and events.

 Digital arts producer

 Steph works at the convergence of music, technology and arts.
-She has produced projects for Philharmonia Orchestra, Manchester International Festival and the EFG London Jazz Festival and partnered on projects with BBC Arts, WIRED, Barbican Centre, Southbank Centre, British Council, Sony, GREAT Campaign and UKTI.
+She has produced projects for the Philharmonia Orchestra, Manchester International Festival and the EFG London Jazz Festival and partnered on projects with BBC Arts, WIRED, the Barbican Centre, Southbank Centre, British Council, Sony, GREAT Campaign and UKTI.

 Brand marketing, place-making and events consultant

 Nicola has over 17 years experience delivering consumer and cultural brand strategies, campaigns, partnerships and events across the UK and internationally.
 She has agency and client side experience including Battersea Power Station, Westfield, BSkyB, Vogue, Universal, Bauer Media, Ford, UEFA, Disney, Diageo and adidas.

 Rachel has extensive experience of events in museums & galleries including the V&A, Crafts Council & Courtauld Institute of Art.
 She was most recently Head of Events at the Design Museum & Director of Events at Golborne Events.
 She has strong connections in the events industry & now provides training, support and consultancy for venues and agencies.

 Creative arts and business consultant